 In order to balance costs and ensure customer satisfaction, you need a comprehensive understanding of the demand, profit and revenue associated with every single dish.
 How?
 Through data collection and analysis.

-Traditionally, operators have relied on spreadsheets, sales logs and cash register data to form their strategies.
+Traditionally, operators have relied on spreadsheets, sales logs and cash register data to help formulate their strategies.
 But these approaches are no longer viable.

 In such a volatile, highly competitive sector, efficient menu management requires a unified system that gathers metrics from all operational areas.
 This is where ABC and XYZ analysis comes in.